tailcallhq/federation-example/README.md

 | [Apollo](https://github.com/apollographql/router) | `❌ / 2,066 RPS / 0.0167 sec` | `❌ / 5,119 RPS / 0.0045 sec` | `❌ / 31,499 RPS / 0.0021 sec` |
 | [Grafbase](https://github.com/grafbase/grafbase) | `❌ / 4,586 RPS / 0.0076 sec` | `❌ / 16,269 RPS / 0.0405 sec` | `❌ / 6,681 RPS / 0.0109 sec` |
 <!-- PERFORMANCE_RESULTS_END -->

+## Introduction

+This document presents a comparative analysis of several renowned GraphQL Federation routers.
+Dive deep into the performance metrics and get insights regarding their throughput and latency.

+> **NOTE:** This is a work-in-progress suite of benchmarks, and we would appreciate help from the community to add more routers or tune the existing ones for better performance.

 ## Architecture